mark-summerfield/myfoss/index.md

-In addition to FOSS I also have commecial PDF comparison products, [DiffPDF for Windows](https://www.qtrac.eu/diffpdf.html) an easy-to-use GUI application, and [comparepdfcmd for Windows](https://www.qtrac.eu/comparepdfcmd.html) a command line/console tool ideal for scripting and testing use.
+In addition to FOSS I also have commecial PDF comparison products: [DiffPDF for Windows](https://www.qtrac.eu/diffpdf.html) an easy-to-use GUI application, and [comparepdfcmd for Windows](https://www.qtrac.eu/comparepdfcmd.html) a command line/console tool ideal for scripting and testing use.

 ### Gravitate Game